 1984: Ma Rainey’s Black Bottom

 2005: Radio Golf

-Although Wilson wrote specifically about Pittsburgh, his stories are emblematic of changes that happened across the country during the 20th century in places like Detroit, San Francisco, Baltimore, St. Louis, Chicago, and Lackawanna (the setting of Ruben Santiago-Hudson’s play Lackawanna Blues, which will be at Two River Theater from June 6-28).
+Although Wilson wrote specifically about Pittsburgh, his stories are emblematic of changes that happened across the country during the 20th century in places like Detroit, San Francisco, Baltimore, St. Louis and Chicago.

 Like many of these cities, Wilson’s Pittsburgh was greatly affected by The Great Migration.
 During the century’s first four decades, black people fled north looking to escape the segregation, disenfranchisement and violence prevalent in the south.
 Many also sought opportunities in these bustling industry towns.